Peter Gabriel (1980 album): Release

 Upon hearing mixes of session tapes in early 1980, Atlantic Records A&R executive John Kalodner deemed the album not commercial enough for release, and recommended Atlantic drop Gabriel from its roster.
 "Atlantic Records didn't want to put it out at all", Gabriel told Mark Blake.
 "Ahmet Ertegun said, 'What do people in America care about this guy in South Africa?' and 'Has Peter been in a mental hospital?' because there was this very weird track called 'Lead a Normal Life'.
 They thought I'd had a breakdown and recorded a piece of crap ...
 I thought I'd really found myself on that record, and then someone just squashes it.
 I went through some primordial rejection issues."
 As a result of the rejection, the release was pushed back from its original intended February 1980 release date so a new US deal could be secured with Mercury Records before releasing the album worldwide.

-The album was Gabriel's first and only release for Mercury Records in the United States, having been rejected by Atlantic Records, which had handled US distribution for Gabriel's first two solo studio albums and his last two studio albums with Genesis.
+The album was released by Mercury Records in the United States, having been rejected by Atlantic Records, which had handled US distribution for Gabriel's first two solo studio albums.
 It was a commercial success, becoming his first to top the UK charts as well as reach No. 22 on the US Billboard chart, his highest position there to date.
 In addition, the single "Games Without Frontiers" became his biggest hit to that point, charting at No. 4 UK.
 After all the trouble incurred when Atlantic dropped the album, Gabriel stated that he felt vindicated by the public's reaction.

 By the time the album was released by Mercury several months later, Kalodner – now working for the newly formed Geffen Records label and having realised his mistake – arranged for Geffen to pursue Gabriel as one of its first artist signings.
 Geffen (at the time distributed by Atlantic sister label Warner Bros.
 Records) reissued the album in 1983, after Mercury's rights to it lapsed, and marketed it in the United States until 2010, when Gabriel's back catalogue was reissued independently by Real World Records.
-Coincidentally, Mercury is now a sister label to Geffen after Mercury's parent PolyGram merged with Geffen's parent Universal Music Group in 1999.

-The studio album was as a self-titled album in the UK on 30 May 1980 on Charisma Records.
+The studio album was released as a self-titled album in the UK on 30 May 1980 on Charisma Records.
 The album was preceded by the singles "Games Without Frontiers" and "No Self Control" in that country, the latter of which was still climbing the UK charts at the time of the album's release.
-It was promoted in the country through the music press, plastic window stickers, bill posting, with a total of 500 window displays being installed.
-A German-language version of the album, titled Ein deutsches Album (A German Album), was released simultaneously.
+It was promoted in the country through advertisements in various publications such as The Guardian, Evening Standard, and Time Out.
+500 window displays were also displayed throughout the country, which included plastic stickers and bill posting.
+A German-language version of the album, titled Ein deutsches Album (A German Album), was released on 27 June 1980.

 The album was remastered, along with most of Gabriel's catalogue, in 2002.